top of page

 Instructions:

-2️⃣ Heat the milk to about 180°F, maintain for 15 minutes.
+2️⃣ Heat the milk to about 180°F and maintain it for 15 minutes.
 This helps create a thicker yogurt.

 3️⃣ Let the milk cool down to around 110°F.

-4️⃣ Gently whisk in the yogurt starter to a small amount of milk taken from your sauce pan—you want it well mixed but not overworked.
+4️⃣ Gently whisk in the yogurt starter with a small amount of milk taken from your saucepan.
+You want it well mixed but not overworked.

 5️⃣ Pour into small glass jars or cups.
 Arrange them on the rack or trivet inside your Instant Pot.